 Eaton Canyon was flowing nicely, though, again, as expected, somewhat low for the end of March.

 Spoiler for a later post, by the way: This week, I took the Altadena Crest Trail, then headed up to Henniger.
 Signage along the Toll Road indicates the route is open, although the visitor center and bathrooms are closed (which, let's face it, was often the case, even before COVID).

 Other "coming attraction" blogs include another Trip to Valley of Fire, in NV, and a truck trail hike near Morton Peak, in the San Bernardino National Forest.
 I also hiked around Schabarum Park, on Cesar Chavez Day.

 Oh, yes, and last night, I hiked from Eaton Saddle to Mt.
 Lowe and San Gabriel Peak.
 Yeah, it's been a pretty good last month or so of hiking.

 The other thing I just started doing was contemplating some short summer trips, like long weekends and what not.
 A while ago, the Joshua Tree National Park ranger who's newly in charge of the Joshua Tree Night Sky Festival set the Saturday of Labor Day as the tentative date for 2021, if COVID restrictions were lifted.
 I'm starting to feel pretty confident that this will happen.
 So I also started idly checking vacancies at some of my favorite national parks.
-Looks like Apri and May are pretty much booked, which is how I started thinking about summer.
+Looks like April and May are pretty much booked, which is how I started thinking about summer.
 June and July, I started seeing availability in Grand Canyon, Zion, and Cedar Breaks.
-Not sure if I'll try to one or more of those this summer, but it's a definite possibility.
-Don't want to wait to long and have all availability disappear.
+Not sure if I'll try to visit one or more of those this summer, but it's a definite possibility.
+Don't want to wait too long and have all availability disappear.